This article outlines 18 best practices for working with data in Google Sheets.

 By no means is it meant to be exhaustive or the last word on the subject, but if you follow these guidelines, you should have a robust data workflow.

-Following these best practices for working with data will make you and your team work more efficiently and reduce the chance of errors (human or computer) creeping in.
-It’ll make your work easier to follow and understand, and add value to your team’s or client’s workflow process.
+Following these best practices for working with data will make you more efficient and reduce the chance of errors creeping in.
+It’ll make your work easier to follow and understand and add value to your team’s or client’s workflow process.
 It’s a good habit to have, and it’ll serve you well as you progress with your data career.